JKirchartz/corpora-api/readme.md

 A lil node server for offering up the [Corpora](https://github.com/dariusk/corpora) data as sweet JSON API. (or, if you fork it, any sort of directory structure of JSON files)

-Currently not running 'live' but hosted at http://corpora-api.glitch.me/
+Currently running live at http://corpora-api.glitch.me/

 ### GET "/"